aemsite/ampdemo/README.md

 # ampdemo
-To describe our tough issue with AMP
+To describe our tough issue with AMP and procude the issue with a demo to ease the AMP engineers.